 TLSport

 If this is other than 0, TPanel tries to connect for an encrypted SIP call over this network port.
 Otherwise it tries to use a random port number.
+If this is set the standard port number is 5061.

 STUN